andna5980/myfood/README.md

 - Footer social media icons and copyright information did not hsowed completely under profile page.
 In Order to solve this issue I have to increase the height of     the footer itself from 80px to auto.
 By doing this the footer section used any space needed.

 - Navbar headings were to white and therefore not very clear to read with the background image.
 So I included an style line for every ul so it will create a shadow   and a stronger border in the text.
 This helped to read clear.
-See the code line that helped fixing the issue. style="text-shadow: 1px 1px 2px black, 0 0 25px black, 0 0 5px darkblue;
+  See below the code line that fixed the issue. style="text-shadow: 1px 1px 2px black, 0 0 25px black, 0 0 5px darkblue;